 Watch these videos to see what biosecurity practices are in place on Australian chicken farms and what it is important to do before, and when, you visit one.

-Biosecurity-related research projects funded by the AgriFutures Australia Chicken Meat Program currently in progress, or recently completed, include:
+Biosecurity-related research projects funded by the AgriFutures Australia Chicken Meat Program currently in progress include:

 For a list of completed projects visit our ‘Completed biosecurity research projects’ page.